algotradeX/atx-community/README.md

 Welcome to AlgoTradeX Community!
 We're glad to have you here.

-> We are actively looking for FOOS developers with ideas on automated algorithmic trading
+> We are actively looking for [FOSS](https://en.wikibooks.org/wiki/FOSS_A_General_Introduction/Introduction) developers with ideas on automated algorithmic trading

 Join us in discussions, forums, and meetings